Address: 4F Samyoung Bldg #12-2 World cup-daero

 » less more

-It is astounding how the tough, rustic Mongolian nomads – who survive such harsh climates – show tender care towards animals, plants, and each other.
+It is astounding how the tough, rustic Mongolian nomads – who survive such harsh climates – show their tender care towards animals, plants, and each other.

 Have you heard of any other people who have designed their boots with soft, wide, curved soles to avoid hurting seedlings?